tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 [`pushLocalFrame`](https://docs.oracle.com/javase/7/docs/technotes/guides/jni/spec/functions.html#push_local_frame) and
 [`popLocalFrame`](https://docs.oracle.com/javase/7/docs/technotes/guides/jni/spec/functions.html#pop_local_frame).
 `pushLocalFrame (n :: Int)` creates a new scope in which at least `n` local references can be created.
-It may produce performance issues or errors to exceed the given capacity. `popLocalFrame j` copies the reference `j` to the parent frame and deletes the current frame, which causes all references of the frame to be deleted.
+Exceeding the given capacity might cause performance issues or errors. `popLocalFrame j` copies the reference `j` to the parent frame and deletes the current frame, which causes all references of the frame to be deleted.